 There are times when my heart aches and I question why I’ve had to go through so much hardship.
 Once I’m far enough past a difficult event I’m often able to identify blessings, recognize growth in myself, and sometimes even be thankful for the ways life has changed for the better because of the hardship.
 But sometimes life goes sideways in devastating and cruel ways, and there isn’t a silver lining.
 It’s not that I expect life to be easy, but my god, just because I’m strong enough to survive this shit and just because I’m able of learn and grow from each heartache, doesn’t mean I don’t wish for better.

 In these “what if” moments I’ve even questioned why my heart wants what it desires, and sometimes wish that it didn’t so I’d be free of wanting, hoping, trying, and the inevitable losing and failing.
 Maybe if I could somehow care less or give-up a little I’d be happier?
 But I wasn’t built for half-ass anything, and I’ve had a desire for greatness, true connection and meaningful purpose since I was young.
 What I’ve discovered over the years is that the “thing” doesn’t matter as much as the passion and purpose behind it, and that has allowed me to find joy and success in multiple careers and adventure in the seemingly ordinary.
 I am a dreamer, visionary, trail-blazer. . .
 I want to exceed my own expectations, always grow and learn, and lead with my heart.
 I want to make a difference, leave a positive mark on the world, and bless the lives of those I encounter throughout my journey.
-I want to be loved as entirely and genuinely as I give love.
+I want to be loved as entirely and genuinely as I’m capable of giving love.
 When I evaluate my desires it’s hard to not ask “what’s wrong with me?” because my desires for life are pretty simple and pure, yet somehow I’ve been used, abused, lied to, taken advantage of, and left.
 I’ve put my heart into other people’s dreams, cared when I wasn’t cared for in return, and faced devastating losses while being “the bigger person” and “believing in the potential of others” and “holding onto faith that my dreams could become reality”.

 This has been a massive year for me emotionally and mentally.
 I’ve experienced some of the darkest moments of my life – true fear, grief, and loss.
 I’ve also experienced some of the most beautiful moments – events that will be life-long memories and have forever changed who I am and what I want.
 I’ve had the space and freedom to create healthy habits physically, mentally and emotionally that will shape my next chapters and have created the best version of me (so far), and I’ve dedicated significant time to emotional healing and mental health.
 I’m thankful and hurting at the same time.